vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 The night of 2024-04-09 was good -- I didn't have any drooling.
 I had a little bit of excess salivation that I was able to swallow.

+2024-04-10 felt like it continued to be an improvement, even better than 2024-04-09.
+I was able to have an online meeting for over 3 hours that involved a reasonable amount of talking.

+The night of 2024-04-10 was mostly good but i did drool a bit on my left side in the early morning.
+I'm not sure what's going on with the alternate-day left-side drooling.
+I'll see if the pattern continues.

 According to the Internet, the greater saliva production after teeth cleaning is normal.
 For instance, [this](https://wellsfamilydental.com/drooling-after-teeth-cleaning/)